 Editor’s note: Computer vision offers truly impressive advances for the food and beverage industry.
 Read on to learn details about its current applications in food sorting, safety control, and standardization.
-And reach out to ScienceSoft for the development of accurate custom oftware solutions to your business needs.
+And reach out to ScienceSoft, a custom software development company, for getting accurate custom software solutions to your business needs.

 The food industry is in the top ten industries using computer vision for quality control.
 With automated visual inspection systems becoming increasingly adopted commercially, we can watch how image analysis technologies are changing the food production process here and now.